undus5/hugo-pure/content/demo/markdown-sample/index.zh.md

 ![Minion](https://octodex.github.com/images/minion.png "Minion")

-Like links, Images also have a footnote style syntax
+Like links, Images also have a footnote style syntax.

+With a reference later in the document defining the URL location:

 ![Alt text][id]

-With a reference later in the document defining the URL location:

 [id]: https://octodex.github.com/images/minion.png "Minion"